William Clyde Gibson: Known murders

 After being released from jail, Gibson continued hanging around bars, but on February 21, 2006, he stole the purse and $300 from a female acquaintance.
 Her husband tracked down Gibson's brown Toyota and had him arrested for theft, with Gibson serving a 3-year sentence until he was released circa Independence Day in 2009.
 During that time, he found a job at C&C Hardwood Flooring in Borden, where he was described as a diligent worker, and was regarded positively by friends and neighbors for attending the local non-denominational "Power of the Cross" church, making papier-mâché figures and for helping his sick mother - on the other hand, patrons of the bars he frequented considered him strange, and on at least a few occasions, he had asked out women to visit his home, to varying success.

 Gibson eventually stopped attending church altogether in late August 2011, when his mother was admitted into a nursing home.
-She passed away at Floyd Memorial Hospital on January 18, 2012, with some neighbors suspecting that her death greatly impacted Gibson's psyche.
+She died at Floyd Memorial Hospital on January 18, 2012, with some neighbors suspecting that her death greatly impacted Gibson's psyche.
 On March 24 that year, he met 35-year-old Stephanie Marie Kirk at the Uptown Bar in New Albany, where he arranged to take her on a motorcycle ride.
 After spending the day doing drugs and having sex, the pair returned to Gibson's house, where they argued over some pills.
 In his anger, Gibson proceeded to rape and strangle her, sexually assaulted her body, breaking her back in the process and then burying her body in his backyard.
 On April 18, he was visited by a 75-year-old friend of his late mother, Christine Whitis.
 The latter had always supported Gibson and even gave him money.
-He raped and strangled her before mutilating her corpse, cutting one of her breasts off.
+He raped and strangled her before mutilating her corpse, cutting off one of her breasts.
 Then, he left the body on the garage floor, surrounded by garbage bags.